Giftpilz0/giftpilz0.github.io/docs/docker/cheatsheet.md

 ______________________________________________________________________

-## Docker Aufräumen
+## Clean up Docker

 ______________________________________________________________________

-Alle Container löschen
+Delete all containers

 `docker rm -f $(sudo docker ps -a -q)`

-Alle Volumen löschen
+Delete all volumes

 `docker volume rm $(sudo docker volume ls -q)`

-Alle Netzwerke löschen
+Delete all networks

 `docker network rm $(sudo docker network ls -q)`

-Alle ungenutzten Images löschen
+Delete all unused images

 `docker system prune -a`

-## Arbeiten mit Docker
+## Working with Docker

 ______________________________________________________________________

-Bash in laufendem Container starten und anhängen
+Start and attach bash in running container

 `docker exec -u user -it container-name /bin/bash/`

-Infos über Docker und die Konfig / Module
+Info about Docker and the config

 `docker info`

-Welche Container laufen gerade
+Which containers are currently running

 `docker ps`

-Container starten
+Start container

-`docker run Image-Name`
+`docker run imagename`

-Leitet Port "intern" des Containers auf den Port "extern" des Hosts
+Forwards port "internal" of the container to port "external" of the host

-`docker run -p port-intern:port-extern`
+`docker run -p port-internal:port-external`

-Linked den neuen Container mit dem Container "container_name" - Intern ist dieser über den Hostname "network_alias" erreichbar
+Link the new container with the container "container_name"

 `docker run --link container_name:network_alias`

-Docker stdout/stderr von detached container ansehen
+View Docker stdout/stderr from detached container

 `docker logs -f container-name`

-Laufenden, detached Container betreten
+Enter running, detached container

 `docker container attach`

-Um mehr über eine Sitzung zu erfahren
+To learn more about a session

 `docker inspect`

-Vorhandenen Container erneut starten/stoppen
+Restart/stop existing container

 `docker start|stop`

-holt ein image aus der online registry
+Fetches an image from the online registry

 `docker pull`

-Pausiert den Container
+Pauses the container

 `docker pause`

-setzt den Container nach pause fort
+Resumes the container after pause

 `docker unpause`

-vergleicht den Container mit der des letzten Images
+Compares the container with that of the last image

 `docker diff`

-Updated das Image aus dem Container
+Updates the image from the container

 `docker commit`